lac-dcc/honey-potion/docs/Honey.md

 ### dead_code_elimination

 Cleans up the code by eliminating/refactoring dead code.
 For example, it checks variables that aren't being used and removes them or eliminates unnecessary constant expressions (e.g., if true then branch 1 else branch 2 **becomes** branch 1).

+### type_propagation

+Annotates the Elixir-AST with type information into the metadata of relevant structures.
+We annotate the types of CTX variables and constants, then propagate those two throughout variables.
+As it stands, this is a mandatory step in compilation.

+### Extra: ast_size and IO.inspect

+In case users wish to see the AST or check it's size, they may uncomment the last two lines of code in `optimizer.ex`.
+These lines of code refer to the ast_size module and the inspect function of Elixir.

 ## Generator